Actress Kerry Washington wins big at NAACP Image Awards

 The night's other winners included Denzel Washington, who won the best actor in a movie award for his role as an alcoholic pilot in "Flight," and LL Cool J, who picked up best actor in a TV drama for "NCIS: Los Angeles."

-The NAACP Image Awards celebrate the accomplishments of people of colour in the fields of film, television, music and literature, and also honour individuals or groups who promote social justice.
+The NAACP Image Awards celebrate the accomplishments of people of color in the fields of film, television, music and literature, and also honor individuals or groups who promote social justice.

-The National Association for the Advancement of Coloured People, founded in 1909, is the oldest and largest civil rights organization in the United States.
+The National Association for the Advancement of Colored People, founded in 1909, is the oldest and largest civil rights organization in the United States.

 (Reporting By Nichola Groom; Editing by Eric Beech)